cheddesi/onehippo-es-docker-demo/README.md

 docker logs hippo01
 ```
 ## Appendix
-LINKS to git repos
+* LINKS to git repos
-LINKS to helpful articles
+* LINKS to helpful articles
+* Instructions to generating your own certs